Rule 901:5-2-09 | Existing permanent storage vessels erected on site.

 (A) Neither the owner nor any other person shall use a permanent storage vessel erected on site and existing on the effective date of this rule to hold liquid fertilizer unless the provisions of this rule have been complied with.

-(2) The baseline inspecton report for each exsisting permanent storage vessel erected on site that does not comply with the API 650 standard shall be kept on the property where the vessel is located.
-The owner shall also notify the department of agriculture of the non-compliance and provide the department with a copy of the baseline inspection report.
+(2) Keep on the property where the vessel is located the baseline inspection report for each existing permanent storage vessel erected on site that does not comply with the API 650 standard and provide the department with a copy of the baseline inspection report; and

 (C) Owners of an existing permanent storage vessel erected on site that does not comply with the API 650 standard shall not continue to use the vessel for the storage of liquid fertilizer unless within sixty days of date of issuance of the base line inspection report: